YosysHQ/nextpnr/docs/archapi.md

 ### int getGridDimX() const

 Get grid X dimension.
-All bels must have Y coordinates in the range `0 .. getGridDimX()-1` (inclusive).
+All bels and pips must have Y coordinates in the range `0 .. getGridDimX()-1` (inclusive).

 ### int getGridDimY() const

 Get grid Y dimension.
-All bels must have Y coordinates in the range `0 .. getGridDimY()-1` (inclusive).
+All bels and pips must have Y coordinates in the range `0 .. getGridDimY()-1` (inclusive).

-### int getTileDimZ(int x, int y) const
+### int getTileBelDimZ(int x, int y) const

-Get Z dimension for the specified tile.
-All bels with the specified X and Y coordinates must have a Z coordinate in the range `0 .. getTileDimZ(X,Y)-1` (inclusive).
+Get Z dimension for the specified tile for bels.
+All bels with at specified X and Y coordinates must have a Z coordinate in the range `0 .. getTileDimZ(X,Y)-1` (inclusive).

+### int getTilePipDimZ(int x, int y) const

+Get Z dimension for the specified tile for pips.
+All pips with at specified X and Y coordinates must have a Z coordinate in the range `0 .. getTileDimZ(X,Y)-1` (inclusive).

 Bel Methods
 -----------